 A lot of people have suffered because of this group.
 I’m one of them.
 At this point I have nothing else to lose, it seems like, so I feel like I should step up and talk openly about all this, for the benefit of those who still do have something to lose…and in the faint hope that perhaps YA Twitter can make some steps toward healing and acceptance.

-I don’t know if I’m doing the write thing.
+I don’t know if I’m doing the right thing.
 But I just need shit to change in YA Twitter.
 A lot of us do.
 So I’m gonna have this convo, for better or worse, in hopes that folks actually listen for once.

 A little over a year ago, on the date THUG released, I wrote a blog post.